bakpakin/Fennel/setup.md

 This document will guide you through setting up Fennel on your computer.
-This document assumes you know how to download a Git repository, and edit configuration files in a UNIX-like environment.
+This document assumes you know how to download a Git repository and edit configuration files in a UNIX-like environment.

 ## Requirements